amberlab-eclettica/car-ogna/README.md

 ### Power System

 Power is provided by 2S Li-ion batteries** with a USB-C charging port built into the car for easy recharging, and a Battery Elimination Circuit (BEC) regulates power for the Raspberry Pi.
 The car also features bright LED headlights at the front and a red LED at the back for visibility.

+## Assembling the car

+## Setup of the Raspberry
+Once all hardware components are mounted and connected, flash the Raspberry Pi OS onto your SD card, power on the Raspberry Pi, and [SSH into the device](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).
+It is preferrable to use the headless version of Raspbian, as it is lighter and allows a faster stream.

+### Step 1: Initial Setup and Updates

+After connecting via SSH, run the following commands to ensure the system is updated and upgraded, and install the necessary packages, namely picamera2 and git.

+    sudo apt update
+    sudo apt upgrade -y
+    sudo apt install -y git python3-picamera2 --no-install-recommends